So Here’s What I’ve Been Thinking…

 Each Polaris missile carried a 600 kT nuclear warhead, (later Polaris versions carried three) and each ballistic missile submarine carried 16 of these missiles.
 10 years after the program started the United States had built and put to sea 41 ballistic missile submarines carrying 656 Lockheed missiles (28.5 ft high, and weighing 29,000 lbs.)
 The company acquired a 5,000 acre missile test facility near Santa Cruz, and for years would test it’s missiles in the mountains above the valley.

-One can assume that with spares, Lockheed built close to 1000 of these missiles in those ten years.
-That’s 100 missiles a year, 8/month or 2 a week flying out of Moffett Field.
+One can assume that with spares, Lockheed built close to 750 of Polaris missiles in those ten years.
+That’s ~75 missiles a year, 6/month flying out of Moffett Field.

 You Can Be Sure if It’s Westinghouse